lucavgn/Project-5-Distributed-Learning/README.md

 - momentum: 0.9
 - weight_decay: 4e-4
 ## SlowMo
-In this section, testing is configured similarly to LocalSGD, allowing the selection of workers (K) and local steps (J) via the command line.
+In this section, to perform testing, we configured the code to allow the selection of workers (K) and local steps (J) via the command line.
 ### **Scripts**:
 The script is:
 `Distributed_LocalSGD_SlowMo.ipynb` and the three required parameters are: